What is Ansible – Advantages and Disadvantages

 It integrates well with other tools and services.

-Puppet also has a strong community and ecosystem with a wide range of modules available on Puppet Forge.Chef also has a strong community and ecosystem, with a wide range of cookbooks available on the Chef Supermarket.SaltStack also has a strong community and ecosystem, with a wide range of formulas available on the SaltStack formula repository.
+Puppet also has a strong community and ecosystem with a wide range of modules available on Puppet Forge.Chef has a strong community and ecosystem with a wide range of cookbooks available on the Chef Supermarket.SaltStack also has a strong community and ecosystem, with a wide range of formulas available on the SaltStack formula repository.

 It has been adopted by enterprises with complex infrastructures and has a dedicated user base.